-The Georgian National Museum is a scientific cultural institution unifying Country’s major museums, archeological sites, research centers, etc. It has inherited its institutional traditions from the first museum in Georgia founded in the 19th century, at the same time the Georgian National Museum is actively involved in new processes in the cultural field as we become part of a world-wide museum network.
+The Georgian National Museum is a scientific cultural institution unifying the country’s major museums, archeological sites, research centers, etc. It has inherited its institutional traditions from the first museum in Georgia, which was founded in the 19th century; at the same time the Georgian National Museum is actively involved in new processes in the cultural field, as we become part of a world-wide museum network.

 Bolnisi Museum.
 Photo: Georgian National Museum / Fernando Javier Uqruijo

 The study of history is a powerful tool and has been used for both positive and negative ends.
-Perhaps a somewhat “heavy” scientific legacy in Georgia’s case was the classification of human races by Johann Frederic Blumenbach in the late 18th century.
-This German scientist coined the term for a “Caucasian race” based on the physical characteristics of a diplomat he knew, the first Ottoman Ambassador to England, originally from the Caucasus region.
-The “science of human races” was perpetuated by subsequent anatomists such as Professor William Lawrence who again referred to the “Caucasian race” (1823, Lectures to the Royal College of Surgeons in London): “The name of this variety is derived from Mount Caucasus because in its neighborhood, and particularly towards the south, we meet with a very beautiful race of men, the Georgians.”
-Gradually, for the English-speaking scientific world, the European and the “Caucasian races” became synonymous.
-Yet for Georgians and other peoples of the region, the identity of being Caucasian carried very different meanings.
+Perhaps in Georgia’s case, a somewhat “heavy” scientific legacy was the classification of human races by Johann Frederic Blumenbach in the late 18th century.
+This German scientist coined the term “Caucasian race” based on the physical characteristics of a diplomat he knew – the first Ottoman Ambassador to England, who originally hailed from the Caucasus region.
+The “science of human races” was perpetuated by subsequent anatomists such as Professor William Lawrence, who again referred to the “Caucasian race” (1823, Lectures to the Royal College of Surgeons in London): “The name of this variety is derived from Mount Caucasus because in its neighborhood, and particularly towards the south, we meet with a very beautiful race of men, the Georgians.”
+Gradually, for the English-speaking scientific world, the European and “Caucasian races” became synonymous.
+Yet for Georgians and other peoples of the region, the identity of being Caucasian bore very different meanings.

 D4500 – The 5th Dmanisi Skull discovered in 2005.
 Photo: Georgian National Museum / Guram Bumbiashvili

-This is why we believe the stories of our past must be explored and examined, so they can become tools for unification instead of division.
-Our main goal is to ensure that our rich heritage doesn’t only remain in our archives, but helps move us towards new visions for a common future.
+This is why we believe the stories of our past must be explored and examined, so that they can become tools for unification rather than division.
+Our main goal is to ensure that our rich heritage does not only remain in our archives, but helps move us towards new visions for a common future.
 Georgia’s European aspirations are not new.
 We have been a part of Europe, in the broadest sense, from prehistory to the present.
 Georgia is a multi-ethnic, multi-religious society whose history has been turbulent, but whose thoughts and culture have benefited from a diverse population and the traditions of many of its neighbors.

 Otar Lordkipanidze Vani Archeological Museum.
 Photo: Georgian National Museum

-On the territory of the Caucasus several archeological sites have been discovered that are of universal importance for the history of mankind.
+Several archeological sites have been discovered on the territory of the Caucasus that are of universal importance for the history of mankind.

 The Exhibition ‘Caucasus Biodiversity’ at Simon Janashia Museum of Georgia .
 Photo: Georgian National Museum / Fernando Javier Uqruijo

-Using archaeological discoveries for nationalistic purposes, however, is nothing new and many countries claim to be “First”, “the Cradle” or “a unique culture”.
-This sometimes manifests itself as a form of competition, a rivalry to underline a country’s importance.
-A good example is the story of the “earliest Europeans”.
-Various countries have claimed this title after finding what they say are the “earliest” discoveries of hominids, our biological ancestors.
-In the early 20th century a lower jaw from Mauer, Germany, near Heidelberg, was considered the earliest known human in Europe until in the 1970s a discovery from the French village of Tautevel became the earliest European at 450,000 years old.
+Using archaeological discoveries for nationalistic purposes, however, is nothing new and many countries claim to be “First”, “the Cradle,” or “a unique culture.”
+This sometimes manifests itself as a form of competition, rivalry to underline a country’s importance.
+A good example is the story of the “earliest Europeans.”
+Various countries have claimed this title after finding what they claim to be the “earliest” discoveries of hominids, our biological ancestors.
+In the early 20th century a lower jaw from Mauer, Germany, near Heidelberg, was considered to be the earliest known human in Europe, until in the 1970s a discovery from the French village of Tautevel became the earliest European at 450,000 years old.
 Even today, signs for tourists indicate that Tautevel is “the birthplace of the first European”.
-In the early 1990s discoveries from Ceprano, Italy and Atapuerca, Spain were dated back 800,000 years, which in turn made them the new “First Europeans”.
+In the early 1990s discoveries from Ceprano, Italy and Atapuerca, Spain were dated back to 800,000 years ago, which in turn made them the new “First Europeans”.

 Zezva and Mzia – the reconstruction of the earliest European human fossils dating back 1.8 million years discovered in Dmanisi

-However, our task should be instead of creating competitions – to create a win-win situation for all concerned.
-Even though in recent years Georgia has become known as the country of the “First Europeans'' it would be very naïve to consider 1.8 million-year-old creatures as “Europeans”!
-The Dmanisi discovery is indeed of immense importance for science, yet our approach has been to universalize the knowledge of human migration, rather than claim a distinction for being “the first”.
-However, the imagination of journalists was fired with new vigor for rivalry – the Dmanisi story has been featured worldwide through international media including cover stories in the Science magazine, the National Geographic Magazine, The New York Times and many others; a quote from Liberation in 2000 following a congress in Tautevel read: “With these two fossils discovered in Georgia, in Dmanisi, south of the Caucasus the first inhabitants of Europe became a million years older.
-This has been confirmed, which is not frequent in the kingdom of paleontology – no one contests the dates.
+However, instead of creating competitions our task should be to create a win-win situation for all concerned.
+Even though in recent years Georgia has become known as the country of the “First Europeans'' it would be very naïve to consider 1.8 million-year-old creatures as “Europeans!”
+The Dmanisi discovery is indeed of immense importance for science, yet our approach has been to universalize the knowledge of human migration, rather than claim a distinction for being “the first.”
+However, the imagination of journalists was fired with new vigor for rivalry – the Dmanisi story has been featured worldwide through international media including cover stories in Science magazine, the National Geographic Magazine, The New York Times and many others; a quote from Liberation in 2000 following a congress in Tautevel read: “With these two fossils discovered in Dmanisi, Georgia, south of the Caucasus the first inhabitants of Europe became a million years older.
+This has been confirmed, which is not frequent in the realm of paleontology – no one contests the dates.
 Until now Spain and Italy vied for the honor of having sheltered the oldest humans of the continent, which dates back only 800,000 years.”

 Dmanisi Museum-Reserve .
 Photo: Georgian National Museum / Fernando Javier Uqruijo